Spider-999/haufe-group-hackaton-2024/README.md

 # haufe-group-hackaton-2024
-Student party website made for the 2024 haufe group hackathon
+Student party website made for the 2024 6 hours haufe group hackathon

 ## About
 Student party website